aquila62/util/README.md

-# util
+Utilities for testing, written in the C language.
-Set of utilities for testing.
-Some of the programs use the X Windows, X11 library.
+Some of these programs use the X Windows, X11 library.